 - All memory blocks in a PSD (primary Flash memory, secondary Flash memory, and SRAM) are built with power management technology.
-In addition to using special silicon design methodology, power management technology puts the memories into standby mode when address/data inputs are not changing (zero DC current).
+In addition to using special silicon design methodology, power management technology puts the memories into Standby Mode when address/data inputs are not changing (zero DC current).
 As soon as a transition occurs on an input, the affected memory "wakes up", changes and latches its outputs, then goes back to standby.
-The designer does not have to do anything special to achieve memory Stand-by mode when no inputs are changing-it happens automatically. - The PLD sections can also achieve Stand-by mode when its inputs are not changing, as described for the Power Management Mode Registers (PMMR), later. - The Automatic Power Down (APD) block allows the PSD to reduce to stand-by current automatically.
+The designer does not have to do anything special to achieve memory Standby Mode when no inputs are changing-it happens automatically. - The PLD sections can also achieve Standby Mode when its inputs are not changing, as described for the Power Management Mode Registers (PMMR), later. - The Automatic Power Down (APD) block allows the PSD to reduce to standby current automatically.
 The APD Unit also blocks MCU address/data signals from reaching the memories and PLDs.
 This feature is available on all PSD devices.
-The APD Unit is described in more detail in the section entitled "APD Unit", on page 60.
+The APD Unit is described in more detail in the section entitled "Automatic Power-down (APD) Unit and Power-down Mode", on page 71.

 Built in logic monitors the Address Strobe of the MCU for activity.
 If there is no activity for a certain period (the MCU is asleep), the APD Unit initiates Power-down mode (if enabled).
 Once in Power-down mode, all address/data signals are blocked from reaching the PSD memories and PLDs, and the memories are deselected internally.
-This allows the memories and PLDs to remain in Stand-by mode even if the address/data signals are changing state externally (noise, other devices on the MCU bus, etc.).
+This allows the memories and PLDs to remain in Standby Mode even if the address/data signals are changing state externally (noise, other devices on the MCU bus, etc.).
 Keep in

-- mind that any unblocked PLD input signals that are changing states keeps the PLD out of Stand-by mode, but not the memories. - PSD Chip Select Input (CSI, PD2) can be used to disable the internal memories, placing them in Stand-by mode even if inputs are changing.
+- mind that any unblocked PLD input signals that are changing states keeps the PLD out of Standby Mode, but not the memories. - PSD Chip Select Input (CSI, PD2) can be used to disable the internal memories, placing them in Standby Mode even if inputs are changing.
 This feature does not block any internal signals or disable the PLDs.
 This is a good alternative to using the APD Unit, especially if your MCU has a chip select output.
 There is a slight penalty in memory access time when PSD Chip Select Input (CSI, PD2) makes its initial transition from deselected to selected. - The Power Management Mode Registers (PMMR) can be written by the MCU at run-time to manage power.
 All PSD devices support "blocking bits" in these registers that are set to block designated signals from reaching both PLDs.
-Current consumption of the PLDs is directly related to the composite frequency of the changes on their inputs (see Figure 35). - Significant power savings can be achieved by blocking signals that are not used in DPLD or CPLD logic equations at run-time.
-PSDsoft Express creates a fuse map that automatically blocks the low address byte (A7-A0) or the control signals (CNTL0-CNTL2, ALE and Write Enable High-byte (WRH/DBE, PD3)) if none of these signals are used in PLD logic equations.
+Current consumption of the PLDs is directly related to the composite frequency of the changes on their inputs (see Figure 35, page 77). - Significant power savings can be achieved by blocking signals that are not used in DPLD or CPLD logic equations at run-time.
+PSDsoft creates a fuse map that automatically blocks the low address byte (A7-A0) or the control signals (CNTLO-CNTL2, ALE and WRITE-Enable Highbyte (WRH/DBE, PD3)) if none of these signals are used in PLD logic equations.

 PSD devices have a Turbo bit in PMMR0.
 This bit can be set to turn the Turbo mode off (the default is with Turbo mode turned on).
-While Turbo mode is off, the PLDs can achieve Stand-by current when no PLD inputs are changing (zero DC current).
+While Turbo mode is off, the PLDs can achieve standby current when no PLD inputs are changing (zero DC current).
 Even when inputs do change, significant power can be saved at lower frequencies (AC current), compared to when Turbo mode is on.
 When the Turbo mode is on, there is a significant DC current component, and the AC component is higher.